iamshishirgaire/IOE-Syllabus-Data/faculties/geomatics/4sem/numerical_methods.md

-# Syllabus

-**NUMERICAL METHODS**

-**Course objective:**
-The course aims to introduce numerical methods used for the solution of engineering problems.
-The course emphasizes algorithm development and programming and application to realistic engineering problems.

 1. **Introduction, Approximation and errors of computation(4 hours)**
 2. **Solutions of Nonlinear Equations(5 hours)**
 3. **Solution of system of linear algebraic equations(8 hours)**